cleoious/Mossfield/README.md

 })
 ```

-### Mobile behaviour
+### Mobile toggle
 Pressing **X** collapses the UI into a small circle in the corner.
 Tapping the circle reopens it.

-### PC behaviour
+### PC toggle
 Pressing **X** (or the toggle key) shrinks the window to its center and hides it.
 Same key brings it back.

 ---

 ## Key System

 Mossfield has a built-in key system.
-Just add a `KeySystem` table to `CreateWindow` — it runs before the window opens, blocks until the correct key is entered, then fades out automatically.
+Just add a `KeySystem` table to `CreateWindow` and it runs before the window opens, blocks until the correct key is entered, then fades out automatically.

 **To use it:**
 ```lua